ellierutherford/HotelBookingSystem/README.md

 Starwood members can save their credit card details and also modify their details.
 After a user successfully logs in, Starwood members can save their credit card details (more than a credit card can be saved).

-Starwood members can visualize a history of their reservations: after a user performs the login successfully, Starwood members can visualize their reservations and their status (Active, Cancelled, Inactive).
-If an active reservation is selected, the user can cancel it.

 Starwood members can delete their registration.